sleede/fab-manager/doc/environment.md

 Used by the authentication system to generate random tokens, eg. for resetting passwords.
 Used by Rails to verify the integrity of signed cookies.
 You can generate such a random key by running `rails secret`.
-<a name="INVOICE_PREFIX"></a>

-    INVOICE_PREFIX

-When payments are done on the platform, an invoice will be generated as a PDF file.
-The PDF file name will be of the form "(INVOICE_PREFIX) - (invoice ID) _ (invoice date) .pdf".
-<a name="FABLAB_WITHOUT_ONLINE_PAYMENT"></a>

-    FABLAB_WITHOUT_ONLINE_PAYMENT

-If set to 'true', the online payment won't be available and the you'll be only able to process reservations when logged as admin.
-Valid stripe API keys are still required, even if you don't require online payments.
 <a name="FABLAB_WITHOUT_WALLET"></a>

     FABLAB_WITHOUT_WALLET